-The event was first held on Pioneer Court in 1996.
-By special invitation of Mayor Richard M. Daley, Christkindlmarket Chicago moved to Daley Plaza in 1997 and has become a staple event on the plaza ever since.
-With the support of the City of Chicago and the Department of Cultural Affairs and Special Events (DCASE), Christkindlmarket Chicago has grown to become one of the most popular winter attractions for locals and tourists alike.
+The inaugural event took place on Pioneer Court in 1996 for the first time.
+By special invitation of former Mayor Richard M. Daley, the Christkindlmarket Chicago moved to Daley Plaza in 1997 and has become a staple event on the plaza ever since.
+With the support of the City of Chicago and the Department of Cultural Affairs and Special Events (DCASE), the Christkindlmarket Chicago has grown to become one of the most popular winter attractions for locals and tourists alike.

-The Christkindlmarket Chicago and Naperville are perfect events for teachers and professors of the German language to take their students.
-At the Christkindlmarket, students have the opportunity to practice skills at the market with numerous German speaking vendors.
+The Christkindlmarkets are a perfect event for teachers and professors of the German language to take their students to for an intercultural experience.
+At the Christkindlmarket, students have the opportunity to practice their language skills with numerous German-speaking vendors.
 Several educational activities for students visiting the market include: scavenger hunts, interviews with vendors, or singing German holiday songs for all to enjoy.
-At the market, students get to experience authentic German traditions without having to travel any farther than the city of Chicago or Naperville.
+At the market, they get to experience authentic German traditions without having to travel any further than the city of Chicago or Milwaukee.
 Children can become members of the Kinder Club, a program that gives them opportunities to win prizes as well as get more involved in the history and tradition of the Christkindlmarket.
-From Kindergardeners to graduate students the message is loud and clear: The Christkindlmarket is fun, fun, fun!
+From Kindergardeners to graduate students, the message is loud and clear: The Christkindlmarket is fun, fun, fun!